Virtual machine drivers

 A tool often used in Docker images,

-Using the reference container made available to build Go applications,
+reference container made available to build Go applications, it then

-it then installs the necessary dependencies, and calls the Go compiler
+installs the necessary dependencies, and calls the Go compiler in that

 To be sure that the base compiler is the same, one could use the fact that Docker images can actually be addressed by a hash of their content.
 Another option is to build the Docker image oneself in a reproducible manner, something that can be done using Bazel.